sikaeducation/curriculum/102/standards/explain-flow-of-execution-in-programs/topics/programming-functions/README.md

 add(someNumber, 5)
 ```

 In this example, `someNumber` and 5 are both arguments.
-You can think of parameters as the theoretical way something will be used and arguments as the actual for how something will be used.
+You can think of parameters as a placeholder for the _theoretical_ way something could be used in a function and arguments as the _actual_ way something will be used.

 ## Watch Out!